New domestic abuse offence comes into force (February 2021)

 For more information on a range of support options available to staff, addressing concerns and supporting colleagues see the Workplace Policy and Guide on Domestic Abuse for Staff and Managers.

-If you are experiencing or suspect someone else is suffering from Domestic Abuse you can contact the Nexus 24 Hour Domestic and Sexual Violence Helpline on 0808 802 1414.
+If you are experiencing or suspect someone else is suffering from Domestic Abuse you can contact the 24 Hour Domestic and Sexual Violence Helpline on 0808 802 1414.

 If you are in danger and need the PSNI but can’t speak: